This page explains how to size Spooky nodes and how to think about safe concurrency. Exact numbers must be validated against your own workload.

 • request and response body sizes

-• percentage of long-lived streams
+• percentage of long-lived or streaming traffic

-• number of distinct upstreams and backends
+• number of distinct routes, upstreams, and backends

 CPU Guidance